huggingface/blog/ambassadors-program.md

 As an open-source company democratizing machine learning, Hugging Face believes it is essential to evangelize and **[teach](https://huggingface.co/blog/education)** open-source ML to people from all backgrounds worldwide. **We aim to teach machine learning to 5 million people by 2023**.

 Are you studying machine learning and/or already evangelizing your community with ML?
-Do you want to be a part of our ML democratization efforts and show your campus/local community how to build ML models with Hugging Face?
+Do you want to be a part of our ML democratization efforts and show your campus community how to build ML models with Hugging Face?

-**If yes, we want to support you in your journey by opening our first Ambassador Program 🤗 🥳**
+**If yes, we want to support you in your journey by opening our first Student Ambassador Program 🤗 🥳**

 If you want to:
 * help your peers in their machine learning journey,